isayldrm/CalculatorwithElectron/README.md

 # CalculatorwithElectron
-The repository includes the Calculator Application with Nodejs-Electron-MySql
+The repository includes the Calculator Application with use Nodejs-Electron